ispengwang/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow
-Hi I am new in Git-Hub
+Hi I am new to Git-Hub